Pipelines users can view the catalog of successfully loaded extensions, and manage lifecycle staging of each extension version.

 The tab displays the list of configured extension sources that Pipelines will load extensions from.

 Each row of the extension sources list includes the following:

 |The source repository path of the extension source|

 |The time and date of the last sync|

 |The username of the VCS user who made the triggering change|

 |The commit SHA that triggered the last sync|

 When any of the pipeline config files have changed, you may need to manually sync the pipeline source to reload:

-- Hover over the row in the extension source list at the far right until the Sync icon appears.
+- Hover over the row in the extension source list either right-click or click the Action icon that appears at the far right.

 If the Status indicates that the sync failed, click Logs to view the logs of all synchronized files.